echemdb/svgdigitizer/doc/workflow.md

    ![inkscape_smoothed_path](files/images/inkscape_smoothed_path.png)

-2. Add a text field next and name it `curve: identifier`, which in our case would be `curve: blue`.
+2. Add a text field and name it `curve: identifier`, which in our case would be `curve: blue`.

 3. Group the text field and the curve.